 This next tip is more speculative than guaranteed, so we recommend you do your research.
 Don’t just focus on assets likely to be obsolete soon in your market.
 Avoid investing in properties that could become obsolete soon, including older office complexes, mobile home parks, and multifamily units in tertiary markets.
 Instead, consider investing in recession-proof assets like medical complexes and small industrial facilities.

 Now is not the time to stop your marketing efforts.
 The last thing you want to do is drop off the radar of potential clients.
 The longer you’re gone, the more challenging it is to get back on track and move ahead.
 Use the downtime to focus more on improving brand awareness and reputation through social media and digital marketing.
 Once your clients get back to buying or selling a property after the recession, your business will be the first name they think of.

 Maintain a good rapport with existing and previous clients.
 Your client relationships are crucial as they can help you overcome the economic slowdown.
 No matter the market condition, your priority should be to provide clients with exemplary service.
 Once the markets return to normal, your clients will remember and reward your loyalty.

 5. Stay Updated With Real Estate Market Conditions

 Remember that almost all industries will be affected by the economic downturn.
 Knowing what’s happening in different sectors can help you understand the real estate market contextually in the overall financial picture.
 While housing demand may reduce, prices will continue to increase in specific sectors.
 Understanding economic trends can help you make informed decisions that impact your business positively.

-Use these tips to recession-proof your business and emerge stronger in the long run.
+Use these tips to recession-proof your business and emerge more robust in the long run.
 Your primary goal is to keep communicating with your target audience, tracking the pulse of industry trends, and keeping up with your business until things improve.